openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

 You can use this template as a starting point for designing your own message, omitting the discussion highlights if they are not appropriate for your course (the example discussion highlights are from a course about urban solutions to the global water crisis).
 Search for the values enclosed by {braces} and replace them with information for your course.
+In addition, check that you are using :ref:`keywords <Use Keywords in Messages>` appropriately.

 ::

   Subject: {Course Name} Week 1 Highlights

   We hope you all had a great week!
-Below, we have provided links to some exciting discussions that have been going on, and a Q&A video with {Professor}
-  that recaps some of the questions that have come up this week.
+Below, we have provided links to some exciting discussions that have been going on, and a Q&A video with {Professor} that recaps some of the questions that have come up this week.

   We'd also like to remind you to take this week's quiz by {date} at {time} UTC.
   The next module will be available on {Time and Date}.